IWA is committed to caring for the whole person. We strive to meet the social, emotional, and developmental needs of all students.

 This is accomplished through wellness education, short-term counseling with our licensed counselor, or referral to outside counseling services.
 Wellness education includes Freshman Flex, Sophomore Seminars, Junior Coffee, and Senior Launch as well as school wide events such as "Wellness Week", school-wide assemblies, and our partnership with the Council on Recovery.

-Our Student Wellness Counselor, Ms. Emma Thompson (LMSW), is passionate about school based student support and creating a school climate where students feel known and cared for.
+Our Student Wellness Counselor, Ms. Erika Eberhart, is passionate about school based student support and creating a school climate where students feel known and cared for.

 Freshmen are required to attend "Freshmen Flex", a formal study skills programs during Flex Time each Monday throughout the year.
 Freshmen Flex focuses on learning styles, test-taking strategies, organizational skills, and health and wellness best practices.
 Recent topics have included: